Equity

 US Stock Market

 Last week on November 21, key Wall Street indices rallied on increased bets that the US Federal Reserve will cut rates in December.
-According to CME's FedWatch Tool, 71.50 per cent of market participants are expected the Fed to cut rates by 25 basis points (bps), bringing it lower to the 3.50-3.75 per cent range.
+According to CME's FedWatch Tool, 71.50 per cent of market participants expect the Fed to cut rates by 25 basis points (bps), bringing it lower to the 3.50-3.75 per cent range.

 The Dow Jones rose 1.08 per cent, the S&P 500 gained 0.98 per cent, and the Nasdaq Composite advanced 0.88 per cent.